celesteh/pd_WaxLips/README.md

 Based on Wax Lips by Tim Perkis

 ## Setup
-* Set the number box on the upper right to the number of people in your group.
+* Set the number box on the upper center to the number of people in your group.
 * Find the IP addresses of your group mates and create a new message box for each person, which contains their address.
 Do not include yourself.
 * Change the select box so the list of numbers starts at 0 and gets at least as high as your group size.
 * Connect the outlets of the select box to the inlets of the IP address.
 Each address should have exactly one connection.